 Be careful though, because some varieties are aggressive self sowers (perfect for a wildflower garden!).

 Sunflower – Bright yellow sunflowers are beautiful in any garden!
-They’re especially great to plant around your vegetable garden because the bees and other beneficial insect absolutely love them, and that means they’ll be attracted to visit your vegetable flowers too!
+They’re especially great to plant around your vegetable garden because the bees and other beneficial insect absolutely love them, and the bees will be attracted to your vegetable garden too!

 Caledula – Caledula is not only a gorgeous shade of bright yellow, it is also an edible flower and makes a wonderful companion plant in the vegetable garden.